 Which printers are best for infrequent use?

-Usually, laser printers have an edge over the inkjets and inktanks when it comes to infrequent use.
+Usually, laser printers have an edge over inkjets and inktanks when it comes to infrequent use.
 Inkjets tend to dry up very quickly when not used for longer durations.

 Do laser printers dry out if not used?

 Unlike inkjets and inktanks, laser printers use toner ink cartridges that are in solid powder form.
 Technically speaking, they do not dry out.
-However, they can catch ambient moisture and clump up if not stored properly.
+However, they can absorb ambient moisture and clump up if not stored properly.

 Which printer is best for seldom use?